zahidsverified/Repo-1/README.md

 # Repo-1
-repo1 is created for practice purpose
+repo1 is created for practice purpose </br> and in this second line i will confirm check.